cbcrg/tcoffee/docs/tcoffee_main_documentation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When it comes to evaluating MSAs, nothing is better than structural information.
 To use the methods we describe here, you will need to have at least two structures, similar enough (>60%) to sequences contained in your dataset.
 Here an outline of the best way to proceed:

- 1) Make sure you include two structures whose sequences are so distantly related that most of the other sequences are intermediates.
+ 1) Try to include two structures with distantly related sequences, the other sequences being intermediates.
- 2) Align your sequences without using the structural information (i.e. T-Coffee, MUSCLE...).
+ 2) Align your sequences without using the structural information (i.e. T-Coffee, MUSCLE, MAFFT...).
- 3) Evaluate your alignment with iRMSD/NiRMSD (see later in this section); the score will be S1.
+ 3) Evaluate your alignment with iRMSD/NiRMSD (see later in this section); give this alignment the score S1.
- 4) Realign your sequences, but this time using structural information (Expresso).
+ 4) Realign your sequences but this time using structural information with Expresso.
  5) Measure the score of that alignment; the score will be S2.

-If S1 and S2 are almost similar, it means your distantly related structures were well aligned, and you can expect the intermediate sequences to be well aligned as well.
-If S2 is much better than S1, you can expect the structures to be well aligned in the second alignment, while there is no guaranty that the alignment of the intermediate sequences has improved as well, although in practice it often does
+If S1 and S2 are almost similar, it means your distantly related structures were well aligned and you can expect the intermediate sequences to be well aligned as well.
+If S2 is much better than S1, you can expect the structures to be well aligned in the second alignment, while there is no guarantee that the alignment of the intermediate sequences has improved as well, although in practice it often does.

 Evaluating an alignment with the iRMSD package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^